Skip to main content

 (Alachua County)

-Features: Bass size, bream numbers
+Features: Bass size and numbers, bream numbers

 Biologists captured on average 1 quality-sized bluegill every minute and it’s not unusual to find a near dinner-plate size bluegill or redear (“shellcracker”) in Orange Lake!
 While fishing at Orange Lake, you may have the opportunity to participate in the management process.
 Creel surveys take place on random days throughout the entire spring on Orange Lake to collect information on the fishery and ask anglers their opinions about management.